Ultimate Guide to Reception Timeline

 How long should speeches be?

-Your guests and humanity in general doesn't posses the skills of long attention spans.
+Your guests and humanity in general don't posses the skills of long attention spans.
 When asking your friends and family to participate in speeches, let them know to keep it short and sweet.
-A good length for speeches is anywhere between 3 to 5 minutes per person.
+A good length for speeches is anywhere from 3 to 5 minutes per person.

 Who should do the speeches?

 Here's a list of the traditional order of speeches that you probably SHOULD NOT FOLLOW: